 The portfolios are marked anonymously and moderated externally before being approved and ratified by the Qualifications Framework Board.
 Advocates will receive their qualification based on the results of marking and moderation of their portfolio.
 For Leaders, the portfolio will be used as the basis for one-to-one interviews to determine the extent of their knowledge and understanding.
 Qualifications will be awarded based on the combined results from the portfolio and interview.

 - The participants who achieve the required standard will be awarded a Baby Friendly qualification.

-- The participant’s name and grade will be added to the Baby Friendly qualification register which is publicly available via the Unicef UK Baby Friendly Initiative website.
+- The participant’s name will be added to the Baby Friendly qualification register which is publicly available via the UNICEF UK Baby Friendly Initiative website.

 - Successful participants will receive a certificate and qualification mark that can be used in their professional correspondence and e-mail signatures etc.

 - Successful participants will be included in a rollcall of honour at the next Baby Friendly conference after they achieve their qualification.